Filing 1042-S – How to Prepare for Tax Season

 - Box 13i now has its own row (*note: Format is YYYY/MM/DD)

-Want help with preparation for filing?
+Need help with preparation for filing 1042-S?

-Sprintax Calculus is a tax determination software solution that creates for you the informational return in text format for filing through the IRS FIRE.
 You can use your own Transmitter Control Code (TCC) or you can choose Sprintax to be a transmitter for you.

 Sprintax Calculus is here to assist you with the more complicated aspects of tax filing prep by simplifying nonresident taxes.
-From calculating tax withholding for non-resident international students, scholars, and professionals to determining residency for tax purposes, built-in tax treaties and, generating all the relevant tax forms you need.
-Sprintax Calculus means compliant, stress-free tax returns.

 Connect with Sprintax today to schedule a free demo for your international office.